Do not copy and paste text or graphics from this page onto other websites!

 This is the Reading Work Station.
 The desk on the left holds the tubs of leveled AR books, a file of jokes, and bookmarks.
 The display case holds picture books and magazines, while the spinning display rack holds emergent readers.
 Next to that rack are the class supplies.
 The built-in bookcase behind holds my thematic binders and resource books and the TV/VCR is on the rolling cart to the left that my husband made for me.
 It has underneath storage for the VCR tapes.
 Above you see some of my 60 something unit boxes! :)

 This is the Games/Puzzles Work Station.
 It's mostly puzzles and blocks.
-To the right you see my sand table my husband build for me.
+To the right you see my sand table my husband built for me.
 That trash can is one of his next painting projects! ;) Along with painting all the baskets and class supply tubs so they match the tubs he's already painted for me. :)

-Some of my math stuff.
+Some of my math stuff

-More math stuff.
+More math stuff

 This shelf hold literacy stuff as well as 2 thematic tubs (I'm out of room!!!!).
 You can also see part of the old Word Wall left up on the bulletin board.
 It still has to come down.

 This is what's left of my calendar area.
 Very much scaled down from what it was 3 years ago!
 I'll add more as it's needed.
 Because I don't have a resource CLASS any more, I didn't need the Morning Meeting area any more.
 This calendar area is all that I needed last year to teach Saxon Math.
-I'll use the K student names in the red pocketchart for Name Cheers (I have them whited out for confidentiality).
+I'll use the K students' names in the red pocketchart for Name Cheers (I have them whited out for confidentiality).

 I just added these two rolling drawer units today.
 I think I'm going to LOVE them.
 My mini offices fit perfectly into the top drawer!